aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/_index.md

 title: How to Export CAD to PDF and SVG Export Options
 linktitle: CAD to PDF and SVG Export Options
 second_title: Aspose.CAD Java API
-description: Learn how to export CAD files using Aspose.CAD for Java—convert CAD to PDF, export CAD to SVG, and perform DWG to PDF/A conversion with ease.
+description: Learn how to export cad to pdf and svg using Aspose.CAD for Java—convert CAD files to PDF, PDF/A, SVG, and perform dwg to pdf/a conversion with ease.
 weight: 22
 url: /java/cad-to-pdf-and-svg-export-options/
-date: 2026-01-02
+date: 2026-05-04
+keywords:
+  - export cad to pdf
+  - export cad to svg
+  - dwg to pdf/a conversion
+  - create pdf/a from dwg
 ---

 {{< blocks/products/pf/main-wrap-class >}}